-Healthy Built Environment Issue Area Performance to:High Low Madera 🔘 Fresno Low to High Disparity → Scatterplot of Healthy Built Environment composite index, which incorporates all indicators within the issue area.
+Healthy Built Environment Issue Area

+Scatterplot of Healthy Built Environment composite index, which incorporates all indicators within the issue area.
 Central Valley counties are highlighted; most are lowerperforming, with a broad range of disparities.

 Finally, on democracy indicators, the Central Valley is also sometimes low-performing and high-disparity-for example on turnout in midterm elections.
 There is less disparity on other democracy indicators such as how racially representative Central Valley elected officials are of their more difficult to afford in turn. communities.
 This is partially the result of powerful organizing and electoral efforts patterned on strategies that have been successful in other regions of the state.
 Advocates continue to do the work to create deeper democratic engagement by people of color, which is much needed.